 What do you like to do when you’re not tattooing?
 What are you most passionate about ?

 At one point I had an injury, so I had to have a break from work for almost a year.
 I couldn’t find myself in that situation.
 I don’t want to be in such a situation again.
 Being a mother, that would fulfill my life enough but I love my work.
 I would probably finish my PhD in art.
-I love travelling, making custom clothes, dogs, music.
+I love traveling, making custom clothes, dogs, music.
 I just started windsurfing and I enjoy it very much.
 A bit of art and love keeps me alive.

 Why did you decide to open you own shop, Bodyfikacje, and what makes it special?
 What is the tattoo community like in Poland?